 The Transfer of Undertakings (Protection of Employment) regulations (TUPE) exist to protect employee rights when the business they work for changes owner.
-If your organisation is due to be partially or completely sold to another employer, or you are switching service providers in a manner that will involve transfer of employees, you have a statutory responsibility to ensure the TUPE regulations are met.
+If your organisation is due to be partially or completely sold to another employer, or you are switching service providers in a manner that will involve transfer of employees, you have a statutory responsibility to ensure the TUPE regulations are met throughout the transaction.
 Failure to do so could result in transferred employees taking legal action against you at an employment tribunal.

 The regulations apply to businesses of all sizes in the UK.
 The transfer in question may involve several thousand members of staff, or even a single employee.
 In all cases, TUPE provisions are designed to ensure that a new or ‘incoming’ employer cannot change: